Quivira National Wildlife Refuge

 Distance: 77 miles

-Hoisington to St. John (North to South) - Begin your journey at US-281 and K-4.
-Head east on K-4 towards the city of Hoisington.
-Stay on K-4 east, going through the city of Hoisington and towards the Cheyenne Bottoms Wildlife Refuge.
+Hoisington to St. John (North to South) - Begin your journey in Hoisington at the intersection of US-281 and K-4.
+Head east on K-4 towards the Cheyenne Bottoms Wildlife Refuge.
 Just past Cheyenne Bottoms will be NE 100 Ave.
 Make a right and head south on NE 100 Ave.
-Stay on NE 100 Ave for about 4 miles until you reach the intersection for K-156 and NE 100 Ave.
+Stay on NE 100 Ave for about 4 miles until you reach the intersection of K-156 and NE 100 Ave.
 This is where the route can be tricky, so pay close attention to the road signs.
 Turn right on K-156 and remain on the road for about 4 miles until you are at the K-156 and NE 30 Rd intersection.
-You'll turn left onto NE 30 Rd and then immediately right onto Dartmouth/NE 60th Ave.
+You'll turn left onto NE 30 Rd and then immediately right onto NE 60 Ave.

-Remain on Dartmouth for 10 miles.
-The goal is to stay on Dartmouth Rd.
-To do this, you'll need to make a right on SE 70th Rd; then an immediate left onto Hudson Rd (reference the screenshots below).
-Keep going southwards on Hudson Rd for 7 miles until you hit the intersection of Hudson and NE 140th St. Make a left on NE 140th towards the Quivira National Wildlife Refuge.
+NE 60 Ave will eventually become SE 60 Ave (no need to turn).
+Remain on this road for 10 miles.
+Turn right on SE 70 Rd; then an immediate left onto NE 40th Ave.
+Keep going southwards on NE 40th Ave for 7 miles until you hit the intersection of NE 40th Ave and NE 140th St. Make a left on NE 140th St towards the Quivira National Wildlife Refuge.
 You'll stay on NE 140th for about 12 miles.
 NE 140th St will eventually become 95th Ave (no need to turn).
-Where 95th Ave intersects with North Raymond Rd, just past the Quivira National Wildlife Refuge, turn right.
+Where 95th Ave intersects with Raymond Rd, just past the Quivira National Wildlife Refuge, turn right on Raymond Rd.

-Keep heading south on North Raymond Rd. for 7 miles until you reach the intersection for 4th Street and North Raymond Rd.
-At this intersection, turn right onto 4th street.
-Remain on 4th Street, heading west towards the city of St. John, for 16 miles.
-The route concludes just north of St. John where 4th Street intersects with US-281.
+Keep heading south on Raymond Rd. for 7 miles until you reach the intersection for NE 70th St and Raymond Rd.
+At this intersection, turn right onto NE 70th St. Remain on NE 70th St, heading west for 16 miles.
+The route concludes just north of St. John where NE 70th St intersects with US-281.

 Distance: 77 miles

-St. John to Hoisington (South to North) - Starting in the city of St. John, head north on US-281 until you reach the intersection of US-281 and 4th Street Rd.
-(The intersection is by the Wild Horse Creek).
-Make a right onto 4th Street Rd. and continue on the road for 16 miles until you reach North Raymond Rd.
-Turn left onto North Raymond Rd and continue onwards for an additional 7 miles until you are at the intersection of North Raymond Rd and 95th Street.
-You'll then turn left onto 95th Street, which will then become NE 140th St. (no need to turn) once you are at the Quivira National Wildlife Refuge.
-Drive for 12 more miles on NE 140th St. through the Quivira National Wildlife Refuge until you hit the intersection of 140th and Hudson Road.
+St. John to Hoisington (South to North) - Starting in the city of St. John, head north on US-281 until you reach the intersection of US-281 and NE 70th St. (The intersection is by Wild Horse Creek).
+Make a right onto NE 70th St and continue on the road for 16 miles until you reach Raymond Rd.
+Turn left onto Raymond Rd and continue onwards for an additional 7 miles until you are at the intersection of Raymond Rd and 95th Ave.
+You'll then turn left onto 95th Ave, which will then become NE 140th St. (no need to turn) once you are at the Quivira National Wildlife Refuge.
+Drive for 12 more miles on NE 140th St. through the Quivira National Wildlife Refuge until you hit the intersection of NE 140th St and NE 40th Ave.

-Continue on K-156 for 6 miles until you reach the intersection of US-156 and NE 100 Ave.
-Turn left onto NE 100 Ave, and continue for about 4 miles until you reach the intersection of US 100 Ave and K-4, then turn left onto K-4.
-Stay on K-4, heading west towards Hoisington.
-Drive through the city of Hoisington until you are at the intersection of K-4 and US-281.
-The route concludes at this intersection, which is only a few miles northwest of Hoisington.
+Continue on K-156 for 6 miles until you reach the intersection of K-156 and NE 100 Ave.
+Turn left onto NE 100 Ave, and continue for about 4 miles until you reach the intersection of NE 100 Ave and K-4, then turn left onto K-4.
+Stay on K-4, heading west towards Hoisington and the byway’s end at the intersection of K-4 and US-281.

 Come stay with us!
 We have rooms to suit every taste and budget.
 From our Suite with all the amenities of home to Grandma's room with a…